 Experience Game of Thrones territory from a unique and exclusive perspective with Northern Ireland Premier Tours.

-Sheans Horse Farm and Heritage Center: The largest Horse riding and trekking centre in the North, catering to individuals, hen parties, birthday parties and corporate groups
+Sheans Horse Farm and Heritage Centre: The largest Horse riding and trekking centre in the North, catering to individuals, hen parties, birthday parties and corporate groups

 Let the Causeway Coast Discovery Centre bring your journeys through Ulster to life, regaling you with the stories of the land and immersing you in the vibrant history.